-For example if peerism only offered skill tokens, then it's inevitable that what will emerge are the same issues of wealth inequality within capitalism.
+For example if peerism only offered skill credits, then it's inevitable that what will emerge are the same issues of wealth inequality within capitalism.
 Thus at the core protocol level we must collectively decide to include other small policies/rules which remove incentives to hoard and which share wealth through individual interactions.
 At a community level we'll also experiment with allowing communities to design, vote and deploy their own protocol policies as a way to rapidly discover those which produce the most positive emergent outcomes for all members.

-Peerism is an entirely new breed of economic and political ideology that can best be described as "social decentralism" whereby a social protection floor and collective order emerges from self-organizing individual interactions on a blockchain-based protocol.
+Peerism is an entirely new breed of economic and political ideology that can best be described as "social decentralism" whereby a social protection floor and collective order emerges from self-organizing individual interactions on a Holochain-based protocol.
 There are aspects of capitalism, communism, socialism and others within the protocol.

 As job losses from automation reach a crisis point, it'll provide the catalyst for the transition to peerism.
 In simplistic terms: without the wait or approval of governments we'll launch a distributed economic protocol (decentralism), which will offer everyone jobs and profit (capitalism), then create a marketplace for commons-owned bots to automate tasks (communism), then share those profits with all (socialism), allowing individuals the time and financial freedom to create their own self-organized P2P society (global and local).